Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ## Known flaws

 This code prints one packet after the other and uses a fixed timer inbetween packets to let time to the printer to print.
 It could use a detection from busy state from the printer, it could stuff packets by groups of 9 like the SD version, it could take advantage of extra features from the print command.
-It does not do all of that, it does the job, that's all.
+It does not all of that (maybe one day), it does the job, that's all.
 For various reasons I ran into some trouble with byte synchronisation on Octave side and prefered stick to the most simple working code.